 There are three types of period pains you might experience during pregnancy: round ligament pain, Braxton-Hicks contractions, and going into labor.

 Round ligament pain is caused by the round ligaments stretching to support your growing uterus.
 These ligaments attach your uterus to your pelvis, and as your uterus grows, the round ligaments must stretch to accommodate it.
 This can cause sharp, shooting pains on either side of your lower abdomen.
-The pain is usually temporary and should go away on its own, but you can try lying down and placing a heating pad on your abdomen to ease the pain.a
+The pain is usually temporary and should go away on its own, but you can try lying down and placing a heating pad around your abdomen to ease the pain (but not directly across your abdomen — I talk about how to use a heating pad during pregnancy in that post).

 How to tell if it is round ligament pain: